-An example is Medtronic, which has stepped ahead of the pack last September when it won FDA approval for its MiniMed 670G artificial pancreas hybrid closed-loop system, making it the 1st system of its kind to win clearance globally.
+An example is Medtronic, which had stepped ahead of the pack last September when it won FDA approval for its MiniMed 670G artificial pancreas hybrid closed-loop system, making it the 1st system of its kind to win clearance globally.
 While the system isn’t a stand-alone artificial pancreas, as it requires entry of carbohydrates and a baseline blood sample, it is a significant step toward the development of a fully capable closed-loop solution.

 12. Non-Invasive Diabetes Monitoring

-Apple is reportedly working on a “super secret” medical project: building sensors to monitor blood sugar levels without piercing the skin and has hired a small team of biomedical engineers to work at a nondescript office in Palo Alto, California, miles from corporate headquarters.
+Apple is reportedly working on a “super-secret” medical project: building sensors to monitor blood sugar levels without piercing the skin and has hired a small team of biomedical engineers to work at a nondescript office in Palo Alto, California, miles from corporate headquarters.

-They are part of a super secret initiative, initially envisioned by the late Apple co-founder Steve Jobs, to develop sensors that can noninvasively and continuously monitor blood sugar levels to better treat diabetes, according to three people familiar with the matter.
+They are part of a super-secret initiative, initially envisioned by the late Apple co-founder Steve Jobs, to develop sensors that can noninvasively and continuously monitor blood sugar levels to better treat diabetes, according to three people familiar with the matter.

 Such a breakthrough would be a “holy grail” for life sciences.
 Many life sciences companies have tried and failed, as it’s highly challenging to track glucose levels accurately without piercing the skin.

-More than 29 million people in the US suffer from diabetes, and many struggles to keep the condition in balance.
+More than 29 million people in the US suffer from diabetes, and many struggle to keep the condition in balance.
 “On average a lot of diabetes patients aren’t achieving what they want, and that’s all about their glucose control,” Jake Leach, senior VP of research and development at glucose monitoring system maker Dexcom, told us.